Labor Practices(Labor Standards, Labor Environment and Related Matters): Initiatives

 Initiatives

-(1) Conducting Fair Recruitment Activities and Providing Job Opportunities
+(1) Conducting Fair Recruitment Activities and Providing Career Education Opportunities

-MC’s greatest asset is its human resources, and MC conducts activities to hire new graduates and mid-career employees every year.
-Our latest recruitment history is as follows.
-Based on recent circumstances, MC is also utilizing online hiring practices to conduct extensive screening of university and graduate students from both Japan and abroad.
-In addition, MC carries out interviewer training, including by external experts, each year in order to ensure appropriate screening practices.
+MC's greatest asset is its human resources, and MC conducts activities to hire new graduates and mid-career employees every year.
+Our latest recruitment history is included in the link below.
+Based on recent circumstances, MC is also utilizing online hiring practices to recruit university and graduate students from both Japan and abroad.
+In addition, MC carries out interviewer training each year, including by external experts to ensure that the selection process is impartial and fair.

 (2) Workstyles that reflect our value